fonnes/flexible_fec/README.md

 # RTP Payload Format for Flexible Forward Error Correction (FEC)

-Coming soon!
-This implementation was a part of my master's thesis.
+This implementation was a part of my master's thesis which you can find here: http://urn.nb.no/URN:NBN:no-69967.
+I've added the implementation chapter of this thesis into the github wiki.